eastoriented/php-container/README.md

 ## How to use it?

 The file `src/container.php` define the interface `eastoriented\php\container`.
+The file `src/container/adt.php` define the interface `eastoriented\php\container\adt` (Abstract Data Type).
 The file `src/iterator.php` define the interface `eastoriented\php\container\iterator`.
 The file `src/iterator/block.php` define the interface `eastoriented\php\container\iterator\block`.
-To iterate over a container, you need an iterator and a block.
+To iterate over a container, you need an iterator and a block, or you can use an abstract data type.

 ```
 use eastoriented\php\{